 This page gives information regarding the Local Housing Allowance (LHA) rates.
 Your Housing Benefit will be calculated based on the rates listed below for the number of bedrooms your household requires.

-LHA is way that claims for Housing Benefit are worked out for tenants renting accommodation from a private landlord.
+LHA is a way that claims for Housing Benefit are worked out for tenants renting accommodation from a private landlord.
 If you live in council accommodation or other social housing, LHA will not affect you.

 The table below shows the LHA rates for Oadby and Wigston.